abaghyangor/power-outage-risk/README.md

 4. After transforming columns, I examine the number of missing values, and start imputation.
 Specifically, I used grouped conditional mode imputation by 'U.S._STATE' for categorical columns ['CLIMATE.CATEGORY', 'OUTAGE.START', 'OUTAGE.RESTORATION'], and grouped conditional median imputation by 'CLIMATE.REGION' for numerical columns ['MONTH', 'ANOMALY.LEVEL'].
 For following columns with low number of missing values ['CLIMATE.REGION', 'TOTAL.SALES'], I use conditional mode & median imputation, respectively.
 5. I scale columns representing percentages ['POPPCT_URBAN', 'AREAPCT_URBAN'] to proportions for suitibality with machine learning models later.

-Below are the 5 first rows of cleaned dataset with a group of columns selected.
+Below are the 5 first rows of cleaned dataset with a subset of columns selected for demonstration purposes.

 |   YEAR |   MONTH | U.S._STATE   | NERC.REGION   | CLIMATE.REGION     | CLIMATE.CATEGORY   |
 |-------:|--------:|:-------------|:--------------|:-------------------|:-------------------|